The Hidden Costs of Expensive CRM

 2) Words are useless data points

 We don’t pay our salespeople with words.
 We don’t use words in forecasts or charts.
 Words take a long time to enter and are mostly useless data that are not ever read.
 Don’t ask for words unless you are a thesaurus factory.
-Numbers, products, dates, dollars are useful data points.
+Numbers, products, dates, and dollars are useful data points.

 3) Keyboards are faster than mice